-I will back to this great journey from time to time when describe the picture-perfect spots and national parks across the western US.
+I will back to this great journey from time to time when describing the picture-perfect spots and national parks across the western US.
 Now I would like to enclose the 1,5 day of our Great Expedition – the eclipse day and the afternoon before, when we came to our hotel Oak Tree Inn in Green River.

 I wish I could accompany them with stargazing, but without proper equipment it was worthless.
 I had only Nikkor 18-55mm f3.5-5.6, that wasn’t perfect for the night-time pictures.
-I was considering to carry out the dawn observation, especially astronomical one.
+I was considering to carry out the dawn observation, especially the astronomical one.
 Bearing in mind that my batteries have to last throughout the eclipse period I refused this idea and went sleep to the car eventually.

 We didn’t want to move, because our equipment was already prepared.
 In another situation was our 2nd team, that approached around 7.45 am to us.

 I was watching the Sun and everything around.
 When Moon gradually moved down across the solar disk the cirrus and cirrostratus clouds moved southward and gave way to the clear sky around Sun.
-Before it a nice halo was visible (and perfectly captured on Bartosz Wojczynski’s photos of partial phase).
-Around 10 min before 2nd contact I felt cool wind.
+Before it, a nice halo was visible (and perfectly captured on Bartosz Wojczynski’s photos of partial phase).
+Around 10 min before 2nd contact I felt the cool wind.
 Looking on Sun by naked eye I could spot a gleaming crescent.

 In the meantime our 2nd group was watching the eclipse around 90km eastwards, outspeaking around shadow cone ahead.

 To be honest this first total solar eclipse triggered many emotions inside me.
-After 3rd contact, when obscuration was lower than 90%, making all noticeable things gone I started feel sick.
+After 3rd contact, when obscuration was lower than 90%, making all noticeable things gone I started to feel sick.
 I was very tired and had a headache.
 All my eclipse emotions went down immediately.

-In general all emotions went down.
+In general, all emotions went down.
 We can only share our new eclipse experiences.
 Everyone was excited and happy.
 The time to pack our equipment came, because after 4th contact was nothing to do.
-Besides the traffic was gradually increased as the carriageway edges and parking bays became more and more empty.
+Besides, the traffic was gradually increased as the carriageway edges and parking bays became more and more empty.

 Our final destination that day was Cody, a small settlement located just behind the Owl Creek Mts.
-The journey there should last no more than 2 hours in normal conditions, however the eclipse phenomena incurred a terrible traffic.
-It was assessed that Wyming, a big state with only 500k inhabitants could host even 2m people in eclipse day.
-It was a main subject of our wonders next to possibly bad weather, that in this place happens only rarely in august.
+The journey there should last no more than 2 hours in normal conditions, however the eclipse phenomena incurred terrible traffic.
+It was assessed that Wyoming, a big state with only 500k inhabitants could host even 2m people in eclipse day.
+It was the main subject of our wonders next to possibly bad weather, that in this place happens only rarely in august.
 Possibly it will be also the subject of further articles in my blog.

 We approached Cody around 4:30 pm.
-All members of Great American Expedition of Polish Society of Amateur Astronomers reached Cody before 7pm.
-We spent the evening on enjoying our memories and some pictures from the totality.
+All members of the Great American Expedition of Polish Society of Amateur Astronomers reached Cody before 7pm.
+We spent the evening enjoying our memories and some pictures from the totality.
 It was a really nice and difficult day but we made it!